 - Renaming Sleepy as "Brick Shithouse".

 - LordKat is asked to demonstrate to Eddie what a Brooklyn accent is supposed to sound like:

 Sage: "That's now how you do a Brooklyn accent.
 LordKat, lay down some knowledge on this punk!"LordKat: "Get someone else to do your Brooklyn accent.
 I got bagels to eat."

 - Sage's initial reaction to Sleepy's grenade jockstrap.

-- In his Mad Bull 34 review, about the police chief's very creepy face.
+- His comments about the police chief's very creepy face.
 What follows is a disturbing visualization accompanied by creepy music.

-- Sage's shocked reactions to the inexplicable insanity of the characters, including a jock strap made of grenades.
+- Sage's shocked reactions to the inexplicable insanity of the characters, including the main character's jock strap made of grenades.

-- In the same review, after the show ends on a very depressing note.
+- After the show ends on a very depressing note:

-- During the Angel Cop review, just as the villains are revealed to be the Americans, Bennett shouts out "The Jews!", who were the villains in the original Japanese version.
+- Just as the villains are revealed to be the Americans, Bennett shouts out "The Jews!", who were the villains in the original Japanese version.
 After explaining it, for the rest of the review, he keeps mumbling the word whenever describing the plot, which eventually gets really ridiculous.

 - Another funny bit is his mockery of the main "heroine", who he calls Bitch Tits: "Dammit!!
 I wanted to be the one who murders them... arrest them!"

 - "...I'm not all that bothered by all the mispronunciations (of characters' names), but I know that there's at least one weeaboo out there that's having the mother of all tantrums right now...and it warms the cockles of my heart."